google/applied-machine-learning-intensive/v2/05_deep_learning/02_natural_language_processing/slides.md

 `[wW]ood`   | **w**ood, **W**ood
 `beg.n`     | beg**i**n, beg**u**n, beg**3**n
 `o+h`       | **o**h, **ooooo**h
-`[^a-zA-Z]` | a single non**-**alpha character
+`[^a-zA-Z]` | a single non-alpha character

 <!--
-Before machine learning, we solved NLP problems using mostly pattern matching.
+Before machine learning, NLP problems were usually solved by pattern matching.
 Even now, these text processing techniques can be very important in processing messy natural language.

-Regular expressions are widely used in text processing (imagine needing to extract all the emails from a block of text, or remove prefixes/suffixes from a word).
+Regular expressions are widely used in text processing (imagine needing to extract all the email addresses from a block of text, or remove prefixes/suffixes from a word).
 A regex defines a pattern that is used to match certain character combinations, following a set of rules.
 In this table, we show a few examples of pattern matching rules:
 * “.” matches any single character
 * “+” matches 1 or more of the previous character
 * “[^...]” negates the rest of the pattern in the brackets